at St Andrew's School, Eastbourne

 Find out more about Brighton

-Excursion 3 – Hastings (half day)
+Excursion 3 – London

-Please note: More information, including full centre addresses, maps and directions is available on Elac's Education website.
-Please click here to go to that page.
+More information, including full centre addresses, maps and directions is available on Elac's Education website.